Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ## Artist workflow

-This folder contains tutorials for **Hidden Histories artists and helpers** on how to use the **ARpoise Augmented Reality platform** to create artworks.
+### First Steps

-In order to use it, you should have the following.
+In order to use it, you should already have the following.
 If you don't, please contact the Hidden Histories administrator.

 - Understand how to view augmented reality artworks with the ARpoise app.